The Australian Suicide Prevention Planning Model (AuSPPM)

 The AuSPPM has been developed using the best available evidence, drawing on population survey and health services data, current literature, and expert input from people with lived experience, clinicians, service providers, researchers, and health planners.

-At present, the estimates generated by the draft, proof-of-concept AuSPPM represent average population support needs by age group, outlining a general approach to suicide prevention services across the whole population.
+At present, the estimates generated by the AuSPPM represent average population support needs by age group, outlining a general approach to suicide prevention services across the whole population.
 While this general approach emphasises the importance of tailoring implementation of each service to match local populations, estimates have not been specifically tailored to reflect the particular service needs of populations disproportionately impacted by suicide, such as Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, members of the Australian defence force and veterans, people who identify as LGBTQIA+, or people living in rural and remote areas.
 Further research and consultation to refine the representation of services for these groups in the model is planned for the next phases of model development.

 AuSPPM documentation

-Introduction to the AuSPPM (DRAFT) – provides an overview of the model, its development, assumptions, limitations, and applications for planning.
+Introduction to the AuSPPM – provides an overview of the model, its development, assumptions, limitations, and applications for planning.

-AuSPPM planning support tool (DRAFT) – an Excel workbook bringing together the various data and model components such as the epidemiology, care profiles, workforce modelling and population data.
+AuSPPM planning support tool (version 1) – an Excel workbook bringing together the various data and model components such as the epidemiology, care profiles, workforce modelling and population data.
 This can be used to estimate the suicide prevention support needs and associated workforce and other resource requirements in a geographic region, such as an SA3, Primary Health Network, or state/territory.